 Brian Forde has spent more than a decade at the nexus of technology, entrepreneurship and public policy.
-He is currently the director of digital currency at the MIT Media Lab, where he leads efforts to mainstream digital currencies like Bitcoin through research, and incubation of high-impact applications of the emerging technology.
-Most recently he was the senior advisor for mobile and data innovation at the White House, where he spearheaded efforts to leverage emerging technologies to address the President’s most critical national priorities.
+He is the former director of digital currency at the MIT Media Lab, where he lead efforts to mainstream digital currencies like Bitcoin through research, and incubation of high-impact applications of the emerging technology.
+He was also the senior advisor for mobile and data innovation at the White House, where he spearheaded efforts to leverage emerging technologies to address the President’s most critical national priorities.
 Prior to his work at the White House, Forde founded one of the largest phone companies in Nicaragua after serving as a business and technology volunteer in the Peace Corps.
 In recognition of his work, Forde was named a Young Global Leader by the World Economic Forum.

 Digital currencies like Bitcoin are poised to make a dramatic impact on most people’s lives over the next decade.
-To help realize the projected impact of this technology, Forde recently launched the Digital Currency Initiative at the MIT Media Lab.
-He is responsible for bringing together global experts in areas ranging from cryptography, economics, privacy and distributed systems to take on this important new area of research that will support the commercial and social viability of this technology.
-Specifically, the initiative is conducting research and engaging students on digital currency topics that address questions regarding security, stability, scalability, privacy and economics.
-It is also convening governments, nonprofits and the private sector to research and test concepts that have high social impact.
+To help realize the projected impact of this technology, Forde launched the Digital Currency Initiative at the MIT Media Lab.
+He was responsible for bringing together global experts in areas ranging from cryptography, economics, privacy and distributed systems to take on this important new area of research to support the commercial and social viability of this technology.
+Specifically, the initiative was conducting research and engaging students on digital currency topics that address questions regarding security, stability, scalability, privacy and economics.
+It also convened governments, nonprofits and the private sector to research and test concepts with high social impact.

 More About Brian Forde…